Easy options for making your own dog food in the crockpot.

 The amounts are just a guide.
 I just add enough ingredients to fill the crockpot to the rim and add water.

 Just a small warning that you may already know – cooked meat with no seasoning does not smell very good!!!!
 There are a few seasonings you can use that are healthy for dogs and that makes your house smell a little better for the 6 hours that this has to cook.
-Basil, parsley, cinnamon, ginger and turmeric – not at all necessary for the dogs but it does make that boiled meat smell go away a bit.
+Basil, parsley, cinnamon, ginger, and turmeric – not at all necessary for the dogs but it does make that boiled meat smell go away a bit.
+The other option would be to fry your meats first.

 ~ What to do when it’s done